 - Run through a sieve to remove any large particles.
 Use as directed in recipes.

-- Toasted Chickpea Flour: toast the chickpeas in a 400°F oven for 15-20 minutes, or until the chickpeas start to give off a toasted aroma and are lightly browned.
+- Roasted Chickpea Flour: Roast the chickpeas in a 400°F oven for 15 to 20 minutes, or until the chickpeas start to give off a nutty aroma and are lightly browned.
 Cool and proceed with the recipe above.